-The remainder of the property is underlain by the Lompico-Felton Complex.
+Approximately six acres of the property is underlain by the Lompico-Felton soil complex.
 Permeability of the Lompico soil is moderate and effective rooting depth is 20 to 40 inches.
 Runoff is medium or rapid, and the hazard of erosion is moderate or high.
 The Felton soil is deep and well drained and formed in residuum derived from sandstone, shale, siltstone, or schist.
 Permeability of the Felton soil is moderately slow and effective rooting depth is 40 to 72 inches.
 These soils are well suited to the production of redwood and Douglas fir.